xiaotong-shen/SDSS-Datathon-2025-extended/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📞 Support
+## Support

 For questions or issues:
 - Check the troubleshooting section above
 - Review the neural network implementation in `python notebooks/neuralnet.py`
 - Contact the development team

-## 📄 License
+## License

-This project is part of the SDSS Datathon 2025 Extended Challenge.
+This project is extending the work me and my groupmates did in the SDSS Datathon 2025.

 ---

-**Built with ❤️ for the TTC and Toronto commuters**
+**Built with dedication for the TTC and Toronto commuters**

 *Successfully migrated from Svelte to Streamlit for improved development velocity and user experience.*